 If you would like to join the network, please email firstname.lastname@example.org

-Dr Mark Hailwood is currently an Associate Research Fellow at the University of Exeter.
+Dr Mark Hailwood is a Lecturer in History 1400-1700 at the University of Bristol.
 He is the author of Alehouses and Good Fellowship in Early Modern England and co-convenor of the Drinking Studies Network.

 Dr Deborah Toner is a Lecturer in Modern History at the University of Leicester.
 She is the author of Alcohol and Nationhood in Nineteenth-Century Mexico and co-convenor of the Drinking Studies Network.